realmanisingh/population-segmentation/final_report.md

 - recall - 60.34%
 - precision - 2.41%

 From the evaluation metrics, we see that the baseline model performed pretty poorly.
-It is evident from the low precision that the model is having trouble identifying false positives so this will need to be addressed when creating the final model.
+It is evident from the low precision that the model is producing many false positives so this will need to be addressed when creating the final model.

 ## III.
 Methodology